 Mountain days include hill walking, scrambling and mountaineering.
 It is expected that you will be fit enough to walk in the mountains for up to 6 hours, carrying a rucksack.
-Good general fitness is recommended.
+Good general fitness is recommended to walk uphill at a steady pace (3km/hr) - if unsure about your fitness levels, then enquire about booking a private day.

 On our courses and guided days rock climbing requires a good fitness level to walk to the crags and cliffs and have the physical capability to climb once in these areas.

-Some crags are valley crags and only require you to walk 10-20 minutes uphill to access them.
+Some crags are valley crags and only require you to walk 10-20 minutes uphill to access them but our mountain venues may require you to walk for up to 2 hours before arrival, and then you will need to climb the route.

-Climbing isn't all about power and arm muscles either; good technique comes from the legs and footwork.
+Climbing isn't all about power and arm muscles though, good technique comes from the legs and footwork and we are hand to coach movement as much as possible.

 Bring along your sense of adventure and an open mind and we will accommodate and encourage you along the way!

 Participants of the Via Ferrata should expect to encounter some uphill walking, some of which is steep with precipitous drops.
-It's all protected by safety cables and there is no time pressure on these sessions, meaning the uphill sections can be taken slowly if necessary.
+It's all protected by safety cables and there is no time pressure on these sessions, meaning the uphill sections can be taken slowly if necessary - this is the benefit of booking with LDM; we create an encouraging environment and do not rush our participants because your day is private and/or low ratio.

 The main activity is climbing so a head for heights would be beneficial.